 4 Progeny sex-ratio

-The sex ratio of the progeny of three-day-old females showed significant differences between water regimes in four populations but two of them represented an increase (CY-II and FR-V) and two others (CY-I and SP-I) a decrease of male proportion (Figure 4 and Supplementary Table S4).
-The ANOVA showed significant differences (F(2, 18) = 4.6, p = 0.024) related to climate dryness, but no related to water regime.
-No correlations were observed between change of sex-ratio depending on water regime and climate variables.
+The sex ratio of the progeny of three-day-old females showed significant differences between water regimes in four populations (Figure 5 and Supplementary Table S4) but two of them represented an increase of female proportion: one dry (CY-I) and one medium location (SP-I) and the two other a decrease: one dry (CY-II) and one wet location (FR-V).The ANOVA showed significant differences (F(2, 18) = 4.6, p = 0.024) related to climate dryness, but no related to water regime and the post hoc Tukey HSD test showed a significant difference between the sex-ratio of dry locations and wet locations with a higher proportion of females in dry locations regardless of the watering regime.
+No relationships were observed between between climatic variables and change of sex-ratio of sex-ratio of the progeny of three-day-old females.

-The sex-ratio of the progeny of nine-day-old females showed significant differences between water regimes in eight populations but three of them represented an increase (FR-II, FR-III, SP-I) and five a decrease (CY-I, FR-V, GR-II, IT-I, UK-I) of male proportion (Figure 4 and Supplementary Table S4).
-The ANOVA did not reveal any significant trends of change between water regime nor between climate dryness.
-The correlation between change in sex-ratio was only significant with the Mean Temperature of the Wettest Quarter (BIO08).
+The sex-ratio of the progeny of nine-day-old females showed significant differences between water regimes in eight populations but three of them represented an of female proportion: two from wet (FR-II, FR-III) and one from medium location (SP-I) and five a decrease: one from wet (FR-V), one from medium (UK-I) and two from dry localities (CY-I, GR-II) (Figure 5 and Supplementary Table S4).
+Only the Mean Temperature of the Wettest Quarter (BIO08) was a predictor of the change in sex-ratio.
+We also observed a general decrease of female proportion in the progeny of the oldest females.
+This phenomenon is the result of sperm availability in oldest females which decrease along time (Krainacker and Carey, 1990).

 Discussion

+We have assessed 12 populations of mites originating from contrasted climatic condition, especially summer aridity index, combined with two water regimes.
 Mites developed faster, were generally more fecund and dispersed less when reared on drought stressed plants.
 These three factors could together allow mite populations on drought-stressed plants to grow more rapidly.
 Not all the mite populations tested responded equally, and differences between them depended on the climate conditions experienced in their area of origin.

 1 Drought-stressed versus non-stressed plants

 The shortening of development time for all the studied populations is in line with previous experiments conducted on spider mites (Chandler et al., 1979; Youngman and Barnes, 1986; Youngman et al., 1988; English-Loeb, 1989; Nikolova et al., 2014).
 Mites collected from different origins have similar development time when reared on well-watered plants, suggesting that mite development time on physiologically balanced plants depends only on the host-plants species and the temperature.
 Temperature is a well-known factor governing development time of ectotherms (Logan et al., 1976).
 However, Van Petegem et al. (2016) found a relationship between development time and latitude (which in their study corresponds to a thermal gradient).
 Variation in development time was driven by faster development in the northern edge of the mite’s distribution, where new populations settle.
 They interpreted their results as a combination of local adaptation and spatial selection.
 In our study, on well-watered plants we did not observe a relationship between development time and any of the climatic variables of the locations where the mite populations were collected.
-This can might be because we deliberately collected our spider mite populations from locations with different climatic profiles that were still within the core climate conditions of the species (Litskas et al., 2019).
+This might be because we deliberately collected our spider mite populations from locations with different climatic profiles that were still within the core climate conditions of the species (Litskas et al., 2019).